BIS HCMC SECONDARY - PARENT HANDBOOK

 One of the great strengths of the British style of international education is that it values all aspects of students’ moral, physical, emotional, aesthetic, social and academic development and is focused on each individual’s personal best.
 Here at the Secondary Campus this is achieved through excellent teaching complemented by outstanding care and guidance provided by our Form Tutors and Heads of Year.
 Together with the School Counsellor and College and University Guidance team, these people are our Welfare & Guidance Team.
 Our Form tutors are always the first point of contact for parents and a source of much information and advice on school matters.

 Maintaining good relationships with parents is highly valued at BIS and the Parent Teacher Group (PTG) is an extremely important part of that.
-As a parent of two daughters here I have recent experience of the thoughtful, caring and genuinely warm welcome provided to us as a family joining the BIS community.
-The friendly assistance offered was invaluable.
 The essential but sometimes unwritten roles of the PTG include helping families settle when they move to a new and somewhat bewildering city, creating a real community from a disparate group of parents, teachers and students, and providing a sense of security so that students can quickly settle down to the important task of learning.